kevintyll/resque_manager/README.markdown

 -----------

 I have not tested or added any functionality to the Delayed tab.
-I get a RuntimeError: -ERR invalid bulk write count any time I try to do a Resque.enqueu_at.
+I get a RuntimeError: -ERR invalid bulk write count any time I try to do a Resque.enqueue_at.
 I've spent some time researching, and assume it's something with my version combinations.
 I believe it's a Redis issue and not a Resque-Scheduler issue.
 But since I'm not using it, I haven't put a great deal of time into resolving it.

 Copyright (c) 2009 Chris Wanstrath
 Copyright (c) 2010 Ben VandenBos
+Copyright (c) 2010 Aaron Quint
 Copyright (c) 2010 Kevin Tyll, released under the MIT license

 Much thanks goes to Brian Ketelsen for the ideas for the improved functionality for the UI.